RYLiang18/venmoscription/readme.md

 # **Venmoscription**
-Venmoscription is a script I created to charge friends for our Spotify Premium for Family plan.
-Currently, it is hosted on Heroku and is set to run daily at 1 AM PST every day using Heroku Scheduler.
+script to venmo request for spotify premium for family and youtube premium for family.

+runs once per month through github actions.